porisius/FicsitRemoteMonitoring/CONTRIBUTING.md

 Commit messages should be written so that a unassuming user or developer can easily understand the purpose.

+## Troubleshooting

+### Unknown Nodes in FicsitRemoteMonitoring_BP

+Add the [ArduinoKit](https://github.com/porisius/ArduinoKit) repository to your FactoryGame.uproject `Mods` folder.

+### Plugin failed to load.
+There may be an operating system error or the module may not be properly set up.

+After your build, Copy `zlib.dll` and `uv.dll` from `Source/ThirdParty/uWebSockets/lib` to the game directory `FactoryGame/Mods/FicsitRemoteMonitoring/Binaries/Win64`.

 ## Attribution
 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!